pudly/schmopera-hugo/content/articles/jennifer-carter-on-la-traviata-violetta-is-an-everywoman.md

 ---
-title: "Jennifer Carter on La traviata: "Violetta is an everywoman.""
+title: "Jennifer Carter on La traviata: &quot;Violetta is an everywoman.&quot;"
 ---

 ## 1\.
 Who is Violetta?